-This reserve includes changes in fair value of FVOCI financial assets, net of tax.
+This reserve includes changes in fair value of financial asset which are recorded in Other Comprehensive income (OCI) rather than directly in profit and loss, net of tax.
 These changes are transferred to the profit and loss when the asset is derecognised or impaired.